John Corabi

 John Corabi (born April 26, 1959) is an American hard rock singer and guitarist.
 He was the frontman of The Scream during 1989 and the frontman of Mötley Crüe between 1992 and 1996 during original frontman Vince Neil's hiatus from the band.

 Corabi is considered a "rock journeyman" with a long list of collaborations with established acts such as Angora, Union and ESP (both with former Kiss lead guitarist Bruce Kulick), Ratt (as a guitarist), Twenty 4 Seven (with his then Ratt bandmate Bobby Blotzer), Zen Lunatic, Brides of Destruction, and Angel City Outlaws (with his then Ratt bandmates Robbie Crane and Bobby Blotzer, and former Ratt guitarist Keri Kelli, who he replaced in Ratt).
-He was the lead singer for supergroup The Dead Daisies.
+He is the lead singer for supergroup The Dead Daisies.
 His autobiography titled "Horseshoes & Hand Grenades" was released in 2022 and he is finalizing a solo album for release.

+Early years

+Corabi was born on April 26, 1959 in Philadelphia, Pennsylvania.
+He is of Italian descent, with familial roots in Sicily and Calabria.

 Career

 Mötley Crüe

 After Mötley Crüe parted ways with lead singer Vince Neil in February 1992, Corabi was hired as his replacement.
 Bassist Nikki Sixx and drummer Tommy Lee stated that Corabi was capable of singing anything and everything and that was the reason they chose him.
-Corabi recorded the self-titled Mötley Crüe album in 1994 and the EP Quaternary.
+Corabi recorded the Mötley Crüe album in 1994 and the EP Quaternary.
 Though the music was heavier and more elaborate than the rest of the Mötley Crüe catalog, it did not sell as well as previous releases from the band.
 Before a concert in Tucson, Arizona which had a 15,000 seat capacity, only 4,000 tickets were sold, Nikki Sixx decided to call into a Tucson area radio station and offer any fan who showed up free tickets.
 When only two people took Sixx up on his offer, Sixx stated he knew this version of the band was finished.
 During the early stages of the writing of a new album which would become Generation Swine, Mötley Crüe's record label refused to provide funds to record the album unless Vince Neil was let back in the band.
 Rather than hiring another label, Mötley Crüe acceded to the demand and by 1997, Corabi departed the band and Neil returned.
 Many of the songs from the early writing session were used on the album and Corabi is credited on the liner notes for co-writing some of the songs.